dotnet/AspNetCore.Docs/aspnetcore/migration/inc/start.md

 ## General Usage Guidance

 There are a number of differences between ASP.NET and ASP.NET Core that the adapters are able to help migrate.
 However, there are some features that require an opt-in as they incur some cost.
-There are also behavior that cannot be adapted.
+There are also behaviors that cannot be adapted.
 See [usage guidance](xref:migration/inc/usage_guidance) for a list of these.